 What makes a good user story?

 Or, what makes a user story good?
-One that anchors team collaboration and discussion around the benefit of the functionality to the use
+One that anchors team collaboration and discussion around the benefit of the functionality to the user needs, and clearly describes what is expected.

 Something was missing though.
-We still had friction between what was written, and consuming what was written across the team.
-The solution:
+My teams had the above things.
+But we still had friction between what was written, and consuming what was written across the team.
+The solution was a user story style guide to create consistency.

 User Story Style Guide